 The mixed-use building uses prominent corners, contrasting materials, and a metal cap to help break the massing of the proposed building.
-While only a portion of the building contains a commercial component at the ground floor (the remaining portion encompasses the ramp into the underground garage), the continued use of aluminum storefront windows throughout the ground floor frontage aids in developing a pedestrian scaled environment.
+While only a portion of the building contains a commercial component at the ground floor (the other portion leads to the underground garage), the use of aluminum storefront windows throughout the frontage aids in developing a pedestrian scaled environment.